aurruti/naidd/README.md

     Add .env file to the root directory.

-    Create the proper SSL certificates to start deploying: on Linux/WSL, use:
+    Create the proper SSL certificates to start deploying: on Linux/WSL, use (and do so for every domain used):

         docker run -it --rm \
             -v "$PWD/certbot/conf:/etc/letsencrypt" \